 PERM Prevailing Wage Determination Guide

 The PERM prevailing wage is in place to ensure employers pay their employees the minimum wage for that particular job.
 The prevailing wage is a part of the PERM labor certification.
 USCIS requires employers to acquire it on behalf of the foreign worker seeking to reside permanently in the United States.
-The organization responsible for determining this, National Prevailing Wage Center (NPWC), bases its determinations on data gathered throughout the United States.
-We’ll go over commonly asked questions including prevailing wage determination validity period, processing time, requirements, and more.
+The organization responsible for determining this, the National Prevailing Wage Center (NPWC), bases its determinations on data gathered throughout the United States.
+We’ll go over commonly asked questions, including what happens if the PWD expires, the prevailing wage determination processing time, the standard PERM, the prevailing wage determination expiration date, and more.

 What is the Prevailing Wage Determination?